-That said, if you’re aiming for a specific transposition, you’ll have to identify the musical interval between the original and the target.
+That said, if you’re aiming for a specific transposition in mucis, you’ll have to identify the musical interval between the original and the target.

 A good way to start is with the first or last note in the sequence, or an obvious harmonic or melodic resting place in the phrase.

 The next step is to evaluate the distance between the target note and the destination in semitones.

 You can do this by finding the note on your MIDI controller and then counting the half-steps to reach the destination.

 Remember that most sample transposition tools use the number of semitones rather than the musical interval name.

 Here’s a nice resource on musical intervals to help you understand how the two are related.

 Transposing music theory may seem complicated at first, but it only takes a bit of practice to get used to it.